JoGMG/mayeso/README.md

 ## Technologies Used

-Mayeso is built using the following technologies:
+Mayeso (client-side) is built using the following technologies:

 - React.js
 - Node.js